|

 mortification means: to prune the

-vine so that it becomes more productive. |
+“vine” so that it becomes more productive. |

 |

-To begin withthat is, to
+To begin with—that is, to

 begin to take up the process of your spiritual

-healingjust follow the spiritual counsels
+healing—just follow the spiritual counsels

 three months.
 After three months you will have a better idea of what Catholic

-the worldso overgrown with showy branches that
+the world—so overgrown with showy branches that

-bear no spiritual fruitthat you cant see anything clearly, and
+bear no spiritual fruit—that you

-so you lack the ability to discern what is good for you and what
+can’t see anything clearly, and so you lack the ability to discern what

-I myself have a nice collection
+I have a small collection

 Gustato spiritu,